RobSero/search-and-play/README.md

 ![Music Index](src/assets/album-index-gif.gif)

 Upon mounting, the home page had set the url to contain the queries required and so the ComponentDidMount function would gather this information and send the GET request over to iTunes.
-The code below was used to format the search term and attribute into a format which would be accepted by the API in the GET reqeust.
+The code below was used to format the search term and attribute into a format which would be accepted by the API in the GET request.
 It would take the url string and remove the '/' and replace space characters with a '+'.

     const urlDetails = this.props.location.pathname
         const term = urlDetails.split('/')[2].split('&')[0].replace(' ', '+')